webpack/webpack.js.org/src/content/configuration/dev-server.md

 npx webpack serve --open --open-page different/page
 ```

-W> You do not need to add `/` in starting webpack-dev-server adds it automatically for you else the browser will open `http://localhost:8080//different/page`
+W> Do not prepend `/` for the page as webpack-dev-server will do it automatically, otherwise the browser will open urls like `http://localhost:8080//different/page`.

 If you wish to specify multiple pages to open in the browser.